Paying women on maternity leave more than men on shared parental leave lawful

 Mr Ali could only compare his treatment with that of a woman on shared parental leave.
 His claim therefore failed as his employer paid all employees on shared parental leave at the statutory rate.

-Mr Hextall should have brought equal pay claim
+How should Mr Hextall have brought his claim?

 Mr Hextall’s employer argued that he should have brought his claim as an equal pay claim because it related to the terms of his employment.
 The Court of Appeal agreed.
 However, it went on to rule that an equal pay could not succeed.
 Where an employer provides a woman with more favourable maternity pay terms, this amounts to special treatment afforded in connection with pregnancy or childbirth.
 This is an exception to the right to equal pay.
 Mr Hextall could not therefore succeed in an equal pay claim.